Fixed: Local Security Authority Protection Off – Your Device May Be Vulnerable

 Step 5 – Select the option mentioned above and right-click on it.
 You will find the enable option.
 Just click on it and restart your PC for changes to take effect.

-In many Windows 11 PCs, the group policy editor is unavailable if you have never used it.
-If the above method did not work, you can use the registry editor to sort your Local Security Authority Protection off situation.
+If the above method does not work, you can use the registry editor to sort your Local Security Authority Protection off situation.
+Many users say that after editing the RunAsPPL registry entry, their problem was fixed.

 Step 1 – Press Windows + R to open the run search.